discord-net/Discord.Net/docs/faq/basic-operations.md

 [SendMessageAsync]: xref:Discord.IMessageChannel#Discord_IMessageChannel_SendMessageAsync_System_String_System_Boolean_Discord_Embed_Discord_RequestOptions_
 [GetChannel]: xref:Discord.WebSocket.DiscordSocketClient#Discord_WebSocket_DiscordSocketClient_GetChannel_System_UInt64_

-## How can I tell if a message is from X, Y, Z?
+## How can I tell if a message is from X, Y, Z channel?

 You may check the message channel type.
 Visit [Glossary] to see the various types of channels.

 [Glossary]: Glossary.md#message-channels

+## How can I get the guild from a message?

+There are 2 ways to do this.
+You can do either of the following,
+	1. Cast the user as an [IGuildUser] and use its [IGuild] property.
+	2. Cast the channel as an [ITextChannel]/[IVoiceChannel] and use its [IGuild] property.

 ## How do I add hyperlink text to an embed?